SciNim/bio/src/docs/index.rst

 The API docs include all the `Objects`, `procs` and companions documented in isolation.
-I tried to include code samples where I could, but I find quite difficult to learn something going straigth to the API docs.
+I tried to include code samples where I could, but I find quite difficult to learn something going straight to the API docs.
 It should be your main reference once you get a bit familiar with the library through the `Tutorial <tutorial.html>`_.